Dui club

 This dui club, reserved for chiefs or priests, was carved using a lithic tool and shells.

-The handle, trapezoidal in cross-section, is decorated at the grip with chiselled checkerboard motifs, bordered at the top and bottom by two zigzag lines.
+The handle has a trapezoidal cross-section and is decorated at the grip with chiselled checkerboard motifs, bordered at the top and bottom by two zigzag lines.
+The club curves progressively outwards, the edges becoming thinner and sharper, and ends crescent-shaped at the top.

-Beautiful reddish-brown patina from use.
+Beautiful reddish-brown patina.

-If this type of club originated in Tonga or Samoa, the decoration on the grip and the absence of a tenon for the passage of a lanyard seem to indicate a Fijian origin for this one.
+If this type of club originated in Tonga or Samoa, the decoration on the grip and the absence of a tenon for the passage of a thong seem to indicate a Fijian origin for this one.

 Price: €16,000